 It’s not enough to have a stand-alone piece of artwork.
 People want a brief background to explain what they’re seeing and to know something about the artist and this takes me on to my next tip.

-Art Doesn’t Sell Well Without a Good Bio
+3. Your Art Doesn’t Sell as Well Without a Good Bio

 I have my Bio prominently displayed in center stage and on the last page of each portfolio.